 Chicken fleas and their bites can bring about varied responses depending on the sensitivity of the host animal.

 - These ectoparasites leave hemorrhagic saliva on the victim that can lead to severe itching, irritation and rashes.

 - The size of each blood meal of the Ceratophyllus Gallinae is generally small.
 However, repeated feedings and very large scale infestations can sometimes lead to fatal iron deficiency or anemia, especially in very young fowls.

 - Pruritis, allergic dermatitis and secondary skin infections from chicken flea bites are common.
 These can lead to decreased egg production.

 - Primary lesions, crusted papules and alopecia are also common due to chicken flea bites.

 - Ceratophyllus Gallinae are known vectors of serious diseases like plague, tularaemia etc.

 - The first thing to do is to keep the chicken coop clean and tidy.
 Clean and replace the bedding and nesting boxes regularly.
-Periodic inspection of the boxes, roosts and beds, especially around the corners can help prevent large Ceratophyllus Gallinae infestations down the line.
+Periodic inspection of the boxes, roosts and beds, especially around the corners, can help prevent large Ceratophyllus Gallinae infestations down the line.
 Throw away or burn infested beds if required.

-- Food grade diatomaceous earth powders should be sprinkled liberally around the coop.
+- Food grade diatomaceous earth powders can be sprinkled liberally around the coop.
 These are readily available in gardening supply stores.
 The powder works by dehydrating the chicken fleas and shredding their insides.
 The chicken flock can also be regularly dusted with the powders.